I have finally after 54 years refuted Galois solvability theory by proving the quintic is solvable. This has been

 I do not think he has been the critic of some result in the way I have.
 This has resulted from different aims and personalities.
 I have time available by being outside the system.
 If you have

 not already done so, please look at his site.
-Here is a comment on John Baez's blog dated 28-29 June 2017, also the reaction from a university administrator.
+Here is a comment on John Baez's blog dated 28-29 June 2017, also the prevention of a discussion of it from a Sussex University administrator.

 The curent contents may contain conceptual and other errors.